LanguidBasil/Good-Morning-App/README.md

 This app takes in websites, and then compiles it to one .py file in same directory.
 When you run this file it will open these websites in default browse

+It was writen 100% in python with tkinter framework for GUI